fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>Great for online data transfers to simplify, automate, and accelerate copying large amounts of data between on-premises storage, edge locations, other clouds, and AWS Storage services.</li>
   <li>Agent-based solution for migrating on-premises storage to AWS.</li>
   <li>Agent for self-managed locations</li>
-  <li>The agent is not necessary when transferring data betwenn AWS storage in the same AWS account</li>
+  <li>The agent is not necessary when transferring data betwen AWS storage in the same AWS account</li>
   <li>Move data between NFS/SMB and AWS storage solutions</li>
   <li>DataSync encrypts data in-transit via TLS.</li>
   <li>DataSync works best as a solution for one-time data migration.</li>